 A no-nonsense tone of voice, combined with short commands such as stop, sit or come, can clearly communicate meaning to your dog.
 At the same time, praise and a cutesy, baby voice will trigger a response in the reward centers of a dog’s brain.

-Read more: How To Train A Dog
+Read more: How to Discipline a Dog Without Punishment

 Monitor Your Dog’s Body Language Remotely With Petcube

 When your dog is anxious about being left alone, the sound of your calm, soothing voice can ease them.
 Dogs with separation anxiety can have a characteristic body language that can signal an anxiety attack, be a precursor to destructive dog behavior, or simply signify your dog’s fear and nervousness.
 Monitoring their body language remotely can help you better understand the severity of their disorder and prevent it from worsening.

 A pet camera with treats that offers a two-way audio feature, such as Petcube Bites, can be used to treat separation anxiety and encourage positive behavior.
 Use its features to communicate with your pooch while you’re at work, and help them feel safe and relaxed in your absence.
 Make sure to focus on intonation and familiar words if you want your dog to understand you - even when you’re not around.

 Learning dog body language is a must for every pooch parent.
 Let’s be honest, it’s only fair to put in the effort to understand our dogs, considering how much time we spend talking their ears off with our stories.